konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 become the pendulum zone.
 After  having one in each, pendulum summoning can take  place.
 Then  any number  of monsters  from hand  and pendulum monsters from extra deck with level between (exclusive) the two pendulum ratings, called the  _pendulum scale_, can be  special summoned.
+Monster special summoned from the extra deck  have to be placed to extra monster zone.

 Pendulum monsters cannot be completely  destroyed.
 Whenever one is sent from the field  to the graveyard, it's placed face-up  in the extra deck